ASUS ROG Phone 8 Pro vs Sony Xperia 1 VI

 Frequently Asked Questions

-ASUS ROG Phone 8 Pro excels if you value first rog phone with ip68 water/dust resistance and telephoto lens.
-Sony Xperia 1 VI is better if you prioritize exclusive 85-170mm true continuous optical zoom lens.
-Pick based on your budget and daily use.
+ASUS ROG Phone 8 Pro is the better choice if you prioritize first rog phone with ip68 water/dust resistance and telephoto lens.
+Sony Xperia 1 VI wins if you value exclusive 85-170mm true continuous optical zoom lens.
+Both are rated highly (4.7★ vs 4.3★), so consider your specific needs and budget.

 Affiliate disclosure